konstantinjdobler/nlp-research-template/README.md

 After having installed `mamba` and `conda-lock`, you can create a `mamba` environment named `gpt5` from a lockfile with all necessary dependencies installed like this:

-To create a new `mamba` environment with all necessary dependencies installed from such a lockfile , run:

 ```bash
 mamba lock install --name gpt5 conda-lock.yml
 ```